bgri/m100LE/README.md

 m100le - Wordle for the Tandy TRS-80 Model 100
 # m100le
-A version of Wordle created for a fourty-year-old computer, the Tandy TRS-80 Model 100 and its sister computers.
+A version of Wordle created for a forty-year-old computer, the Tandy TRS-80 Model 100 (and family).

 ![M100LE on a NEC PC-8201](https://user-images.githubusercontent.com/14062627/157380662-b14b5225-cd50-479e-8fc5-f1fa1faf0162.png)